 Printing in white ink can be a difficult task and, in most cases, requires specialised printing equipment.

-Due to being an achromatic colour, white ink can not be created by the mixing of other colours, which is how printers usually achieve an array of shades.
+Due to being an achromatic colour, white ink can not be created by the mixing of other colours, which is how printers normally produce their range of shades.
+To print white onto paper, you’ll need specially created white ink.

 Want to know the best printers for white ink printing?
 Keep reading.

-Most standardised printers will mix cyan, magenta, yellow, and black inks to create the colours that you print but white has no hue, so it cannot be achieved by mixing inks.
+Unfortunately, standard laser and inkjet printers can’t print in white ink.
+Most standardised printers will mix cyan, magenta, yellow and black inks to create the colours that you print but white has no hue, so it can’t be made by mixing inks.

 If your printer uses ghost white toner, it’s important you know how to send print jobs with white ink and if it doesn’t, you probably want to know how you can print using white ink.

 There are two main ways that attempt to overcome the struggles of printing in white ink.
-These are: creating a white ink effect using a substitute colour, and manually filling in the blanks left by a CMYK printer.
+These are: creating a white ink effect using a substitute colour and manually filling in the blanks left by a CMYK printer.

-A white effect can be forged in a design by choosing a substitute colour to replace the pure white shades.
+A white effect can be creating in a design by choosing a substitute colour to replace the pure white shades.
 By using a slightly different shade, the printer believes the white sections are to be printed as a colour with a numerical value.

 Filling in the blanks manually allows you to achieve an almost perfect white finish but relies on printing on coloured paper.
 Once the design or document has been printed you can then paint on the white areas the printer left blank.
 However, this may not be suitable for large-scale printouts.